ArronJablonowski/ufw_log_parser/README.md

 It parses logs for the Timestamp, Blocked/Allowed status, Source MAC, Source IP, and Destination IP and Port.

 ## ufw logging verbosity
-ufw has 4 levels of verbosity: low (default), medium, high, full My preference is Medium verbosity.
+ufw has 4 levels of verbosity: low (default), medium, high, and full

+My preference is Medium verbosity.
 To set ufw's verbosity:
 ```Bash
 sudo ufw logging medium